TechWithRamaa/TechWithRamaa/README.md

 ## 🍁 Summary

-- **Dynamic Software Developer:** Good at dissecting complexity into simplicity, turning ideas ↔ design and design ↔ scalable solutions
+- **Dynamic Software Developer:** Good at dissecting complexity into simplicity, turning ideas -> design and design -> scalable solutions
-- **User-Centric Focus:** Committed to delight users by delivering innovative solutions and experiences
+- **User-Centric Focus:** Committed to delight users by delivering innovativs and experiences
-- **Champion of Sustainability:** Learning & applying principles for delivering high-performant, eco-friendly software solutions
+- **Champion of Sustainability:** Practising, applying best principles for delivering high-performant, eco-friendly PRODUCTs
-- **Innovative Mindset:** Solving once-impossible challenges into PRODUCTs with the power of ideas, technology, and AI
+- **Innovative Mindset:** Solving once-impossible challenges, incorporating them into systems with the power of ideas, technology, and AI

 ## 🍋‍🟩 Skills & Expertise